-Eligibility: 109 games for the U.S. Women's National Team.
 A midfielder who played for the United States in two World Cups and one Olympic Games.
 Roberts played 109 full internationals for the United States, the first against Portugal in March 1994 and the last against New Zealand in October 2004.
 Those caps included nine in World Cup qualifiers in 1994 and 2002, five in the 1995 Women's World Cup, two in the 1999 Women's World Cup and five in the 1996 Olympic Games.
-Roberts played three WUSA seasons, all for Carolina.
+Roberts played three Women's United Soccer Association seasons, all for Carolina.
 She was a second-team WUSA all-star in 2003 and a WUSA champion in 2002 with Carolina.
 In addition to her WUSA seasons, in which she played 58 regular-season games and two playoff games, she also played one season in the WPSL and one season in the W-League.